4rg0n/bitburner/README.md

 # About

+You can find the Javascript code in the `/dist` folder for reference.

-All of the `.js` scripts are executables and can be run ingame with e.g. `run scan.js --help`.
+All of the ingame `.js` scripts are executables and can be run with e.g. `run scan.js --help`.
 Each of the scripts has a `--help` flag for explaination on how to use it.

 ## Some usefull commands